 - municipal reserves;

 - · community services;

-- · school and municipal reserves;
+- school and municipal reserves;

-- · school reserves.
+- school reserves.

 Instead of a land dedication, the County may accept the equivalent value of the land as money.
-Cash-in-lieu money is shared between the school boards and the recreation districts accessible to school boards and may or may not be shared on all reserve lands.
+Cash-in-lieu money is shared between the school boards and the recreation districts accessible to school boards subject to the approval of funding requests by County Council.